yatisht/usher/README.md

 ```
 By default, UShER uses **all available threads** but the user can also specify the number of threads using the `--threads` or `-T` command-line parameter.

 UShER also allows an option during the pre-processing phase to collapse nodes (i.e. delete the node after moving its child nodes to its parent node) that are not inferred to contain a mutation through the Fitch-Sankoff algorithm as well as to condense nodes that contain identical sequences into a single representative node.
-This is the **recommended usage** for UShER as it not only helps in significantly reducing the search space for the placement phase but also helps reduce ambiguities in the placement step and can be done by setting the `--collapse-final-tree` or `-c` parameter.
-The collapsed tree is stored as `condensed-final-tree.nh` in the output directory.
+This is the **recommended usage** for UShER as it not only helps in significantly reducing the search space for the placement phase but also helps reduce ambiguities in the placement step and can be done by setting the `--collapse-tree` or `-c` parameter.
+The collapsed input tree is stored as `condensed-tree.nh` in the output directory.
 ```
 ./build/usher -t test/global_phylo.nh -v test/global_samples.vcf -o global_assignments.pb -c -d output/
 ```